lekimlarra/react-cdk-base-project/README.md

 1. Default to S3 static website

 > Make sure to avoid collisions between the path to the API and any URL on your static website.

+## Cognito

+If you want to have users with login in your website, you can set the parameter `createCognito` to `true` in the `.env` file.
+This will create a Cognito Pool and a Cognito Pool Client that you can use to manage your user sessions.
+In the file [Cognito on react.md](/docs/Cognito%20on%20react.md) you can see a detailed explanation on how to connect your react website to cognito in a very simple way.